 Exceptions are reviewed on a case-by-case basis when Final Tier 4 engines are not available in the size and configuration needed.

 Intermittent- and Low-Use Engines

 Our District Board of Directors adopted provisions in 2010 to allow those older registered engines which were reaching their sunset dates to get a little additional useful life by converting over to intermittent-use or low-use status, provided they meet District requirements.
 Under both categories, the engine must be sited at least a half-mile from any residential area, school or hospital and must have been registered by Yolo-Solano AQMD continuously since prior to March 8, 2011.

 Intermittent-Use: The engine can run for only 2,000 total hours (not to exceed 10 calendar years) under intermittent-use registration before being retired.

 Low-Use: The engine can run no more than 200 hours in any one year and a total of 2,400 hours under low-use registration before being retired.

 How to Apply

-The ag engine registration form is available on our Applications & Forms page.
+The Ag Engine Registration Form and Master Fee Schedule is available on our Applications & Forms page.

 How to Cancel a Registered Engine